Iced tea

-Iced tea (or ice tea) is a form of cold tea.
+Iced tea is a form of cold tea.
 Though it is usually served in a glass with ice, it can refer to any tea that has been chilled or cooled.
 It may be sweetened with sugar or syrup, or remain unsweetened.
 Iced tea is also a popular packaged drink, normally mixed with fruit-flavored syrup such as lemon and peach.

 While most iced teas get their flavor from tea leaves (Camellia sinensis), herbal teas are sometimes served cold and referred to under the same categorical name.
 Sun tea is made by a particularly long steeping of tea leaves at a lower temperature (one hour in the sun, versus five minutes at 80 to 100 C.